Kid-Friendly Solar STEM Projects!

 In a sunny place, set down the two sheets of white paper.
 Set one cup on each piece of white paper (the third cup should not be on a piece of white paper).
 Cover one of the cups on the white paper with the plastic bag.

 Let the cups sit for an hour.
 Ask everyone to predict which cup will heat up fastest and why.

 Once the hour is up, measure the temperature of the water in each cup and see the results!

 Now that we know the sun heats things up, let’s see what else we can do with that sun power by making a solar oven!

-Also, make sure to check out our very own Ryan Albert giving a solar demonstration to a 3rd-grade class – a super cool demonstration on how light makes power!
+Also, make sure to check out our very own Ryan Albert giving a solar demonstration to a third-grade class — a super-cool example of how light makes power!
 To try this at home, you can order your own solar rover kit on Amazon.com.

 We wish everyone a great start to the school year!